katiemcmillin/homework-cloner/README.md

 ### ToDo:
 1. implement cloning to a destination path
-2. Fix crash when mangled or invalid arg passed in

 ### Bugs squashed:
 1. Fix crash when user's repo name is different from upstream repo name
+2. Fix crash on invalid args